Boltie/PassGen/README.md

 # Console/Terminal Arguments
 `-c [int]` Provide an integer to denote the number of passwords you would like returned.

-`-e` Denotes that the calculated entropy of the generated password should also be printed.
+`-e` Denotes that the calculated entropy of the password should also be printed.

 `-l [int]` Provide an integer to denote the length of generated passwords.